 Immunizations needed for travel abroad?

 Che divertimento!
 It sounds like you're in for an exciting trip.
 Not all travel destinations require vaccinations, but this may vary depending on your country of origin, where you are going, and the vaccinations you've already received.
 For more information about what applies to your specific situation and which countries would require immunization for travel, check out the Centers for Disease Control and Prevention (CDC) Travelers' Health Website.
-You can also use the toll free CDC Voice and Fax Travelers' Health Hotline at 1.877.FYI.TRIP (394-8747) for more international travel information.
+The CDC keeps track of emerging health concerns, so you can be sure to get the most up-to-date vaccine information for travel.

 - What prescriptions do I take regularly?